 Since 1968, the highly skilled Early Childhood Educators at the Children’s School have nurtured young children's social, cognitive, and physical development.
 We have specified learning goals for 3, 4, and 5-year-olds in each of the following categories: self-esteem and independence, interaction and cooperation, communication, discovery and exploration, physical capabilities, and artistic expression and appreciation.
 The teachers prepare an engaging learning environment for exploring a theme, such as birds, artists, or transportation.
 They use a group meeting time each day to set the stage for the investigation and introduce relevant concepts.
 Then the children pursue a variety of activities that reinforce the learning goals.
 The staff monitors the activities, so that we may facilitate the children’s learning and challenge them at an appropriate level.
 Children’s explorations enrich their development of concepts related to the theme and strengthen their skills in all areas.
 They extend and apply their concepts by experimenting with various materials in the school, and they express their understanding by creating their own representations in a variety of media.

-The Children’s School is staffed by five teams of educators: an Administrative Team, plus Preschool 3’s, Preschool 4’s, Extended Day and Kindergarten Teams.
+The Children’s School is staffed by four teams of educators: an Administrative Team, plus Preschool 3s, Preschool 4s, and Kindergarten Teams.
 All Teachers and Administrators have many years of experience in education, as well as a bachelor’s degree and often an advanced degree in early childhood education, psychology, or a related field.
 Undergraduate interns and student employees complement each team, and pre-service teachers from local colleges often do field placement experiences at our school.

-The Children’s School offers a model half-day preschool and full-day kindergarten program for approximately 100 children ages 3-6, plus an extended morning program for about 24 of those children.
+The Children’s School offers a model half-day preschool and full-day kindergarten program for approximately 70 children ages 3-6.
 Our program runs from September through mid-May, with the option of a half-day summer camp in June.
 The Children’s School has been accredited by the National Association for the Education of Young Children since 2003.

 Our program is strengthened by our relationship with Carnegie Mellon.
 As part of the Psychology Department, we serve as a laboratory for research in child development.
 Our children eagerly participate in "special games" with researchers, and our teachers and parents receive summary results of current studies.
 As part of the university community, we have access to facilities such as the gym and track, can schedule walking field trips to interesting places such as the post office, food services, and the robotics lab, and have visits from university musicians, security officers, construction workers, et cetera.
 Undergraduate interns and student employees enhance our children’s experiences, while their involvement here strengthens their connections between theory, research, and practice.